 The breather tube’s job is to release the air trapped at the top of the filter.
 Most pool filtration systems have a breather tube running from under the dome to the tank’s end.
 Some DE filters have built-in breather tubes that end at the discharge line.

->

-> In filtration systems that have breather tubes, air pressure at the top of the filter will build up if the breather tube becomes clogged.
+In filtration systems with breather tubes, air pressure at the top of the filter will build up if the tube becomes clogged.
 Also, check the breather tube for damage or small cracks.
 If you detect damage, the breather tube will need to be replaced for pressure to return to normal levels.

->

-> Oversized Pool Pump
+Oversized Pool Pump

 A pool pump that’s too large for your pool will result in a high-pressure reading for your filtration system.